WheteThunger/CarTurrets/README.md

 - Turrets deployed to the front of the car automatically face forwards, while turrets deployed to the back automatically face backwards.
 If the default rotation isn't desirable, you can rotate the auto turret like normal once it's deployed.
 - Moving a module item between slots will automatically move the turret without rotating it.
-- Moving a module item from a car's inventory to your inventory, or dropping it from the car's inventory, will automatically add an auto turret item to your inventory with condition matching the auto turret's health.
+- Moving a module item from a car's inventory to your inventory, or dropping it from the car's inventory, will automatically add an auto turret item to your inventory (if the module had a turret) with condition matching the auto turret's health.
 This does not require permissions.
 - Turrets deployed to vehicle modules will not target NPC players or non-hostile players who are in safe zones.

 ## How To Use